pawel002/Geometric-Algorithms/README.md

 # Geometric Algorithms

-This repository contains algorithms implemented as part of "Geometric algorithms" course at AGH University of Science and Technology in Cracow.
+This repository contains solutions to exercises from Geometric Algorithm course at AGH university.
-## Topics covered during labs
 | Laboratory | Topic |
 |:-------------:|:-------------:|
 | [Lab 1](https://github.com/pawel002/Geometric-Algorithms/tree/main/lab1) | Generating sets of points using NumPy and classifying them in respect to straight